-A fraternity chapter’s finances are central to almost all activities brothers may engage in during the semester, so it is crucial that finances are maximized and well managed.
+A fraternity chapter’s finances are central to almost all activities brothers may engage in during the semester, so it is crucial that finances are maximized and well-managed.
 A fraternity’s budget will vary greatly from chapter to chapter, often reaching upwards of tens of thousands of dollars, and is based on a variety of factors including chapter size and the charitable giving of alumni.
-A budget will also have to factor whatever fees and expenses a chapter owes to the university and fraternity officials.
+A budget will also have to factor in whatever fees and expenses a chapter owes to the university and fraternity officials.
 The budget is maintained by a system of regulations and duties performed by the chapter as a whole, but primarily through the office of the fraternity chapter treasurer.

-Whatever a chapter’s goals and activities each semester, brothers rely on fraternity finances: financially independent ecosystem within the chapter where membership dues comprise a majority of a budget drawn up and managed by the chapter and its treasurer.
+Whatever a chapter’s goals and activities each semester, brothers rely on fraternity finances: a financially independent ecosystem within the chapter where membership dues comprise a majority of a budget drawn up and managed by the chapter and its treasurer.
 Additional costs, fees and alumni donations must also be managed.

 Budgeting for a fraternity chapter is an ongoing process of adjustments and behaves similarly to a small business budget.
 The budget is initially drawn up by the treasurer according to a set of chapter regulations and guidelines.
 For instance, budgeting fraternity finances for the semester or year will also determine the amount of membership dues each brother must pay, and there are other factors to consider with membership dues.
 For example, brothers on a payment plan may receive a discount for paying early.
 Otherwise they may be likely to fall behind on payments.
 Also, some brothers may pay different amounts based on whether they are new members with initiation and other fees.
 Once the budget is finalized, it will constantly be reassessed according to expenditures, deficits and savings throughout the semester.